 optional scope: A optional flag to indicate an isolated scope

-short description: Your general description for the commit
+short description: Your general description of the commit

 optional footer: Can state breaking changes and reference issues by ticket number

-Right, let's have a look at the types as they are an important aspect here.
+Right, let's have a look at the types as they are an essential aspect here.

 build: Changes that affect the build system like gulp, npm, etc